 Marian Green is a ‘mine of information’ and her delivery is relaxed due to numerous years of experience and a deep connection with her subject.
 The same can be said of Penny Billington.

-Ronald Hutton’s story of his early days within the Craft held one’s attention, especially when relating how the Craft was not taken seriously.
-He attained his position as a Professor before he began to speak on these matters hoping his position as an academic would alter their perceptions.
+Ronald Hutton’s story of his early days within the Craft held one’s attention, especially when relating how the Craft was not taken seriously in the past.
+He attained his position as a Professor before he began to speak on these matters hoping his position as an academic would alter perceptions.
 He injects some humour into his stories too and this helps when dealing with deep, serious content.

 During the lunch break Cassandra and I were approached by others, requiring an update on our lives and work.
 We were never alone that day as there were so many to speak to at this well attended event.